jibbers42/new-angular-cli/README.md

 # How to use this project

-(This section is from <https://github.com/NathanWalker/angular-seed-advanced>.)
+(This section heavily inspired by <https://github.com/NathanWalker/angular-seed-advanced>.)

 ### Setup